SantinoCataldo/GameUnity2d/README.md

-This is a set of two games made for an exhibition at my school.
+This assignment is a set of two mini-games made for an exhibition at my school.